AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_ios.md

 ### Manage contacts

 In a real-time chat, users can add or remove contacts, accept or decline a contact invitation, and add other users to a block list.
 The Agora Chat SDK uses a `ContactManager` class to enable these functionalities in your app.
-Refer to the following sample code to see how to implement contact management.
+Refer to the following sample code to see how to implement contact management:

 ```objecitve-c
 // Call addContact to send a contact invitation